mik-tf/mycelium-matrix-chat/docs/ops/tfgrid-deployment.md

 **That's it!** 🎉 The script will:
 - ✅ Download and run the deployment script automatically
 - ✅ Validate SSH connectivity to your TFGrid VM
-- ✅ Set up `muser` with passwordless sudo privileges
+- ✅ Set up `muser` with passwordless sudo and SSH privileges
+- ✅ Copy SSH keys for passwordless muser access
 - ✅ Install all prerequisites (Docker, Rust, Node.js, etc.)
 - ✅ Deploy the complete Mycelium-Matrix Chat application
 - ✅ Monitor progress and report completion